What’s new for developers in SharePoint 2013

 Business Connectivity Services

-SharePoint 2013 introduces a Cloud App Model that enables you to create apps.
-Apps for SharePoint are self-contained pieces of functionality that extend the capabilities of a SharePoint website.
-An app may include SharePoint components such as lists, workflows, and site pages, but it can also surface a remote web application and remote data in SharePoint.
-An app has few or no dependencies on any other software on the device or platform where it is installed, other than what is built into the platform.
-This characteristic enables apps to be installed simply and uninstalled cleanly.
-Apps have no custom code that runs on the SharePoint servers.
+SharePoint 2013 introduces a Cloud Add-in Model that enables you to create add-ins.
+SharePoint Add-ins are self-contained pieces of functionality that extend the capabilities of a SharePoint website.
+An add-in may include SharePoint components such as lists, workflows, and site pages, but it can also surface a remote web application and remote data in SharePoint.
+An add-in has few or no dependencies on any other software on the device or platform where it is installed, other than what is built into the platform.
+This characteristic enables add-ins to be installed simply and uninstalled cleanly.
+Add-ins have no custom code that runs on the SharePoint servers.
 Instead, all custom logic moves "up" to the cloud or "down" to client computers.
-Additionally, SharePoint 2013 introduces an innovative delivery model for apps for SharePoint that includes components like the Office Store and the App Catalog.
+Additionally, SharePoint 2013 introduces an innovative delivery model for SharePoint Add-ins that includes components like the Office Store and the Add-in Catalog.

-The current release reflects enormous strides in optimizing the existing development tools like Visual Studio and SharePoint Designer, in addition to providing the release of newly developed web-based tool Napa Office 365 Development Tools for developing apps.
-The new unified project system in Visual Studio lets you develop apps for SharePoint, apps for Office, apps for SharePoint that include apps for Office, or apps for Office that are hosted by SharePoint.
-In addition to the SharePoint project templates that were provided in earlier versions, Visual Studio 2012 now includes a new app project template in the Apps folder named Apps for SharePoint 2013.
-Several new properties have been added to the Properties window and Properties pages to support app for SharePoint projects.
-Other improvements include full support for development against the Cloud App Model, including OData and OAuth support, and full support for development against the Workflow Manager Client 1.0 platform.
+The current release reflects enormous strides in optimizing the existing development tools like Visual Studio and SharePoint Designer, in addition to providing the release of newly developed web-based tool Napa Office 365 Development Tools for developing add-ins.
+The new unified project system in Visual Studio lets you develop SharePoint Add-ins, Office Add-ins, SharePoint Add-ins that include Office Add-ins, or Office Add-ins that are hosted by SharePoint.
+In addition to the SharePoint project templates that were provided in earlier versions, Visual Studio 2012 now includes a new add-in project template in the Add-ins folder named Add-ins for SharePoint 2013.
+Several new properties have been added to the Properties window and Properties pages to support SharePoint Add-in projects.
+Other improvements include full support for development against the Cloud Add-in Model, including OData and OAuth support, and full support for development against the Workflow Manager Client 1.0 platform.

 On a broader scale, SharePoint 2013 has been improved and enhanced to support the new cloud-based architecture and app-driven development framework.
 From the SharePoint APIs at the lowest level to connectivity to social media integration, SharePoint 2013 is designed and executed to support a rich application development experience.
 In addition to the use of Representational State Transfer (REST) endpoints for web services, there is a broad new API for both server and client development.
 Remote event receivers and now supported in addition to client-side rendering.